 Important First Steps in Choosing the Best Delivery Option for You and Your Baby

 - Create a birthing plan that clearly states your wishes and expectations during delivery.
-Include a Plan A option that reflects your most ideal scenario and also include a Plan B that would be referred to only if your Plan A is not possible.
+Include a Plan A option that reflects your ideal scenario and a Plan B that would be referred to only if your Plan A is not possible.

 - Interview your prospective obstetrician, doula, or midwife.
-Don’t be afraid to ask difficult questions such as their experience with vaginal and Cesarean deliveries and their percentages and success rates of both.
-If your caretaker reports a significantly higher percentage of Cesarean deliveries, can he or she give you a valid reason why?
+Don’t be afraid to ask difficult questions such as their experience with vaginal and Cesarean deliveries and their percentages and success rates.
+If your caretaker reports a significantly higher percentage of Cesarean deliveries, can they give you a valid reason?

 Reasons for Cesarean Deliveries

 - Multiple births such as twins or triplets

 - Fetal distress in which it is deemed unsafe to deliver vaginally